 The effects of past, present and future climate change on genetic diversity in natural populations

 Populations of species affected by global warming will either have to adapt in situ to new climatic conditions, migrate to track suitable habitat, or become extinct.
 The potential effects of present and future climate change can be assessed through modelling approaches, but further insights can be gained by examining the effects of previous periods of climate change associated with the glacial cycles of the Quaternary period (ca. 2.6 MA - present).
 More information on the effects of the ice ages on species distributions can be found in Provan & Bennett (2008) Trends Ecol.
 Evol.
-23, 564-571 and Bennett & Provan (2008) Quatern.
+23, 564-571, Bennett & Provan (2008) Quatern.
 Sci.
 Rev. 27, 2449-2455 and Provan (2013) Frontiers Biogeogr.
 5, 60-66.

 Comparative phylogeography of Orthilia secunda and Monotropa hypopitys